Liu Xiaodong: Half Street at Lisson Gallery

 Photos: Krish Nagari

-Liu Xiaodong: Half Street is at the Lisson Gallery until 2nd November 2013, for further information visit here.
+Liu Xiaodong: Half Street is at Lisson Gallery until 2nd November 2013.
+For further information visit the gallery’s website here.